Chapter of the Year

 Each year, when fiscally possible, the Chester County Human Resources Association (CCHRA) offers two scholarships to its members, one $1,000 scholarship for undergraduate studies and another $1,000 scholarship for graduate studies.
 CCHRA offers a discounted membership (1/3rd off) to both non-renewals and new members.
 This allows HR professionals who may be new to the area or who have just recently discovered CCHRA in the last half of their chapter year (January/February), to become members mid-year at a reduced cost.
 Chester County uses a two-step process where they call previous members who had not signed up for the new program year to remind them of the benefits of doing so and mail them the upcoming meeting schedule with the topics and presenters listed.
 CCHRA then reaches out to new members after they had attended a few meetings to get their feedback.
 Board members may invite an interested prospect to a monthly meeting free of charge in order to get them familiar with how a meeting is run and encourage them to join.

 In addition, they held a Networking event in early November specifically to recruit new members (membership year is Sept – Aug) and encouraged current members to bring other HR colleagues who are not members of their chapter.
 At the Networking event, they raffle off a Convenience membership (includes meals as well as membership) to one lucky attendee.
 This is an incentive for some folks who are interested in a membership to attend.

 York SHRM – 2013

-1ST ANNUAL PA SHRM CHAPTER OF THE YEAR AWARD went to SEPA SHRM
+SEPA SHRM - Winner of the 1ST ANNUAL PA SHRM CHAPTER OF THE YEAR AWARD

 In addition to scoring the most points in the quantitative portion of the nomination process, SEPA also demonstrates a very active chapter with a strong board.
 Some of the highlights of the qualitative portion included: